ardiehl/emModbus2influx/readme.md

 ```
 If emModbus2Influx is started with --baud=19200 the 9600 baud in the config file will be ignored.
 Comments can be included using #.
 Everything after # in a line will be ignored.
-Numbers can be specified decimal or, when prefixwed with 0x, hexadecimal.
+Numbers can be specified decimal or, when prefixed with 0x, hexadecimal.

 ## command line options or options in the first section of the config file